Turnagain Nickel

 Drilling

-Two hundred and forty holes were used to calculate the 2019 resource.
+Two hundred and fifty-four (254) holes were used to calculate the 2023 resource.
 Some of the excluded holes are historic and lack usable analytical results, but approximately 80 of them have defined additional areas of nickel-copper-cobalt and PGE mineralization in other target areas of the ultramafic complex.
 Nickel-copper-cobalt mineralization similar to that found in the Horsetrail-Northwest Resource Zones has been intersected in two zones on the opposite side of the Turnagain River, namely the Hatzl and Cliff Zones, as well as near the northern margin of the ultramafic, at higher elevation in the Highland Zone.
 Furthermore, mapped dunite and wehrlite north of the Horsetrail-Northwest Resource Zones leaves the known resource open both across the river and to the north.

 Qualified Persons